rautNitesh/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 * **Keep the data flowing down.** In React, data flows from the parent components to their children.
 When you see something wrong on the screen, you can trace where the information comes from by going up the component chain until you find which component passes the wrong prop or has the wrong state.
 But if you have child components with Effects that update the state of their parent components, the data flow becomes more difficult to trace.
 When possible, avoid updating the parent component state from a child component's Effect.
 Instead, see if there's an appropriate event that the parent component can listen to.

+These principles might feel a bit abstract at first.
+The examples below will help you develop the right intuition!

 ## How to remove unnecessary Effects {/*how-to-remove-unnecessary-effects*/}

 To put these principles in practice, you will usually follow three steps: